AnujSinghML/SEGWISE-backend/README.md

 A robust backend system that functions as a reliable webhook delivery service.
 It ingests incoming webhooks, queues them, and attempts delivery to subscribed target URLs, handling failures with retries and providing visibility into the delivery status.

+> **Note for Recruiters:**
+>
+> A very, very rare case scenario — but I'm mentioning it anyway, because better safe than sorry!
+>
+> If you ever encounter a **500: Internal Server Error**, or face some issue connecting to **Redis** during the Docker build, please know it's not due to any problem in the application itself.
+> It’s because I'm using **free-tier databases**, and well... they sometimes go to sleep!
+>
+> Kindly **try again** in such cases.
+>
+> - For webhook ingestion, **retry logic** is implemented using **Celery**, so it should handle temporary failures smoothly.
+> - For CRUD operations, I can only hope the DB stays awake! 😅
+>
+> As much as free tiers are advertised, we all know they like to nap from time to time. xD

 ## Table of Contents
 - [Setup & Installation](#setup--installation)
 - [Architecture](#architecture)